Starwort/aoc_helper/README.md

 `DAYS` must be a comma-separated list of date ranges, which may be one of:

 - `all`, to generate a template for every day in the year
-- A single integer in the range [1, 25] to generate a single template
+- A single integer in the range \[1, 25] to generate a single template
-- A pair of integers in the range [1, 25], separated with a hyphen, to generate a single template
+- A pair of integers in the range \[1, 25], separated with a hyphen, to generate template for each day in the range

-Note that even if a day is included in the list of days (including implicitly, within ranges or `all`), it will only be generated once.
+Note that even if a day is included in the list of days more than once (including implicitly, within ranges or `all`), it will only be generated once.

 Filenames are formatted as `day_NUMBER.py` where `NUMBER` is the 2-digit day number.